 Hydrogen fuel cells are still being tested for inland waterways, and are quickly making progress.
 For instance, smaller ferries and riverboats have already begun to embrace this clean energy technology.
 Soon, larger container ships will be able to run on hydrogen fuel, as well.
 Norway has already enacted a policy to switch over to hydrogen fuel by 2026, and the International Maritime Organization has plans to reduce emissions by 50% by 2050.

 5. Build a Green Logistics Process

 You can ensure a smoother process by frequently analyzing routes made, distributions reached, and studying your inventory.
 For instance, optimizing routes for trucks can reduce greenhouse gas emissions and save on mileage.
 Moreover, having key distribution centers can cut down on extra costs as inventory becomes more consolidated.

-By keeping on top of the goods that are sold and how they are delivered, you can ensure that the correct items are being sent out and in the most efficient ways.
-In turn, emissions waste will not occur as often, and carbon reductions can increase.
+By staying on top of the goods that are sold and how they are delivered, you can ensure that the correct items are being sent out and in the most efficient ways.
+In turn, carbon emissions can decrease.

 The EPA recognizes distribution centers that are enacting sustainable practices with their SmartWay Transport Program.
 Making a positive impact on the environment may be as easy as switching to one of these transportation companies.

 At Cabrella, we specialize in providing highly discounted shipping insurance rates for eCommerce and freight shipments, often up to 90% less than carrier’s rates.
-To find out how much we can save you on shipping insurance, click the button below to get a quote.
+Saving on insurance means you can put more effort into implementing green logistics and shipping processes to help mitigate your impact on the environment.